Prathibha1990/wordpressproject/README.md

 ansible-playbook ec2.yml
 Wait for the playbook to complete the execution, which typically takes a few minutes.
 Access the WordPress site using the URL provided by the ELB.

+In the same repo, add a Docker file, so that we can build a docker image and run your Ansible playbook on any machine as long as Docker is installed?

+**Dockerfile**
+Here's a Dockerfile that can be used to build a Docker image that contains all the necessary components to run the Ansible playbook:
+To build the Docker image, run the following command in the terminal: docker build -t deploy-wordpress-on-aws-ec2 .

+Once the image is built, you can run the Ansible playbook by executing the following command: docker run deploy-wordpress-on-aws-ec2

+The above command will run the playbook inside a Docker container, allowing you to run the playbook on any machine that has Docker installed.